SaumyaSri21/mf-qa-test-google/Readme.md

 ## Running the test

-To execute the tests, run `pytest --headed` command.
+To execute the tests, run `pytest --html=report.html --self-contained-html --headed` command.
 After the tests are run `report.html` will be generated.